getify/You-Dont-Know-JS/scope & closures/ch4.md

 What this leads to is that all declarations in a scope, regardless of where they appear, are processed *first* before the code itself is executed.
 You can visualize this as declarations (variables and functions) being "moved" to the top of their respective scopes, which we call "hoisting".

 Declarations themselves are hoisted, but assignments, even assignments of function expressions, are *not* hoisted.

+Be careful about duplicate declarations, especially mixed between normal var declarations and function declarations -- peril awaits if you do!